Venkat2552004/mongoDB_practice/README.md

 git status - gives status of all files needed to be committed

-git commit -m "any message" - commit all staged changes git push origin - push all commited changes to remote repo
+git commit -m "any message" - commit all staged changes git push origin "branch"- push all commited changes to remote repo from specified branch(usually main)

 git fetch origin - drops all your local changes and commits, fetch the latest history from the server